First years of (dis)government

 While Brazil was confronted with the end of the system of pacts of the “New Republic”, with the return of the matrices of national fascism, with the explicitness of the undeclared civil war of the police state against populations historically subjected to pauperization and disappearance, the The University understood that it was its task to intervene, alert and mobilize.
 In this sense, she recalled what defines her, namely, being the space for exercising relentless criticism of what exists, in the belief that such exercise is a fundamental condition for society to find the strength to create new situations and confront the truth of your condition, however hard it may be.

 When the Bolsonaro government rose to the political scene, one of its repeated and preferred targets was the Brazilian university.
-Contrary to those who claimed that the Brazilian University was a sterile space, producing knowledge that would not have contact with the living sources of society, this government understood very well the strength of what is produced in our fields, just as he understood the transformation that is taking place from the irreversible integration of the popular classes into our student and teaching body.
+Contrary to those who claimed that the Brazilian University was a sterile space, producing knowledge that would not have contact with the living sources of society, this government understood very well the strength of what is produced in our college, just as he understood the transformation that is taking place from the irreversible integration of the popular classes into our student and teaching body.
 At the University, new potentialities for the configuration of Brazilian society are being created.
 Therefore, for governments like this one, it must be broken and silenced.

 In its fight against the University, the Bolsonaro government was not afraid to mobilize discourses and practices that take us back to the most dramatic moments of historical fascism.
 The accusations of “cultural Marxism”, the “denounces” of “sexual permissiveness” among us may seem worthy of an anecdote, but they have a method.
 They echo the accusations of “cultural Bolshevism” and “sexual Bolshevism” that were already heard in the thirties of the last century.
 Because they indicate real foci of struggle.